Versión en Español

 Ashley Pope, Autism Society of Ventura County

-This session goes beyond traditional emergency planning to explore how we can create disaster preparedness and response systems that are truly inclusive of neurodivergent and disabled individuals.
-Drawing on real-life experiences, Ashley Pope will highlight the gaps in current emergency protocols that often leave autistic and disabled individuals behind—especially in high-stress, high-risk scenarios.
+Looking beyond traditional emergency planning to explore how we can create disaster preparedness and response systems that are truly inclusive of neurodivergent and disabled individuals.
+Drawing on real-life experiences, Ashley Pope will highlight the gaps in current emergency protocols that often leave autistic and disabled individuals behind especially in high-stress, high-risk scenarios.
 Attendees can expect a brief overview of Autism and basic access and will gain insight into neurodiversity affirming practices that center sensory needs, communication differences, and the importance of routine and predictability.
-Ashley will offer practical strategies for government agencies, non-profit organizations, first responders, and emergency planners to design and implement more accessible and responsive systems—ones that recognize neurodiverse and disabled people not as an afterthought, but as valued community members deserving of services that work for them.
+Learn about practical strategies for government agencies, non-profit organizations, first responders, and emergency planners to design and implement more accessible and responsive systems, ones that recognize neurodiverse and disabled people not as an afterthought, but as valued community members deserving of services that work for them.
 This session is ideal for anyone looking to move beyond compliance and toward true inclusion.

 15 min break